chriskrycho/v4.chriskrycho.com/2018/typing-your-ember-update-part-4.txt

 ---
 Title: TypeScript and Ember.js Update, Part 4
-Subtitle: Ember Data and injections update
+Subtitle: Using Ember Data, and service and controller injections improvements.
 Date: 2018-02-08 07:30
 Category: Tech
 Series: Typing Your Ember